andrewpillar/config/readme.md

 ## Struct tags

-The `config` struct tag can be used to configure how the parameter names map to a struct field, for example,

-    type Config struct {
-        Addr string `config:"listen_address"`
-    }
+The decoding of each parameter can be configured via the `config` struct field tag.
+The name of the tag specifies the parameter to map the field to, and the subsequent comma separated list are additional options.

+The `deprecated` option marks a field as deprecated.
+This will emit an error to the error handler during decoding if the deprecated parameter is encountered.
-The struct tag also supports marking parameters in the configuration file as being deprecated.
-For example, assume you have an `ssl` configuration block, and you want to mark this parameter as deprecated in favour of `tls`, then you would use the `deprecated` option,
+For example, assume you have an `ssl` configuration block that you want to deprecate, you would do the following,

     type TLSConfig struct {
         CA   string